otuo-nan/CbgProject/README.md

 # CbgProject
 This project contains the following applications

-- Taxi 24 API - enables other companies can use to manage their fleet of drivers and allocate drivers to passengers
+- Taxi 24 API - enables other companies to use to manage their fleet of drivers and allocate drivers to passengers
 - Blazor Application - serving as a UI to showcase API use

 ## Setup